 On may 2005, he releases his first solo album "Alone" (Alone blue records) with takes issued from sessions in Porto/Portugal (studio MB) and Genk/Belgium (studio Crescendo).

-June sees him touring in Macao (w.Rick Margitza) and Japan (w. his trio); he records a LIVE CD at the "Body and soul" (Tokyo) for the Polystar label.
+June sees him touring in Macao (w.Rick Margitza) and Japan (w. his trio); he records a "A night in Tokyo" at the "Body and soul" (Tokyo) for the Polystar label.

 On august, he plays for the first time in duo with his old pal Richard Galliano, at the Gaume jazz festival (Belgium) and in Mulhouse (France)